 1. Earnestine & Hazel's

-The most famous tale of paranormal activity here is certainly the haunted jukebox.
-Pretty much every single day a customer will experience the jukebox playing the song they had been about to request before they even put their money in or make their selection.
+The most famous tale of paranormal activity here, is certainly the haunted jukebox.
+Pretty much every single day, a customer’s song will play, before they put their money in or make their selection.

 It has also been known to turn on and off randomly and even play when not plugged in.
-However, perhaps the best part of all about this haunted jukebox is that it sees to ‘listen’ to conversations going on around it and then play a song that seems to perfectly sum up the conversation.
+However, perhaps the best part of all about this haunted jukebox, is that it seems to ‘listen’ to conversations going on around it and then play a song that seems to perfectly sum up the conversation.